-For most of us, the holiday season is full of decorating, shopping, baking, wrapping gifts and parties.
-While this can all be fun, we all know that it’s also stressful!
+For most of us, the holiday season is full of decorating, shopping, baking, wrapping gifts, and parties.
+While this can all be fun, we all know it’s also stressful!

 For divorced parents, this is all in addition to figuring out how to divide your time and make it “the most wonderful time of the year” for your children.
 It’s common for all of this stress to lead to parenting conflict.

 So, how are you and your ex supposed to handle the parenting conflict on top of everything else?
 Whether it’s your first holiday post-divorce or you have been divorced for years, there can be tension and questions.
 Let’s talk about some things you can do to help make it a happy holiday season with minimal stress.

 Figuring out the holiday schedule in advance can give you peace of mind.
 Look at the school calendar to see when the kids will be home and need all-day care.
 Also, review any events, parties, or get-togethers you already have committed to and create a schedule for the kids.
 Discuss with your ex when you would like to have the kids and when you will need help.
 You can then decide when and where the kids will be so you can prepare.
 This will also benefit your children as they will know their schedule and what events they will be attending.

 Flexibility is critical to minimize parenting conflict, especially when children are involved.
 Remember that children want to spend time with both parents.
 If you aren't with your kids on the actual holiday, plan something when you will be.
 For example, if your ex has them on December 25th, plan a “Special Christmas” when you have them.
 There is no reason to give up anything, simply rearrange.

 You should also ask yourself: What family traditions are most important to me?
 Keep those in mind as you negotiate who will be with the kids on which holiday.
 If you both have family traditions on the same day, consider dividing the day.
 For example, the kids have lunch with one parent and dinner with the other.
 You may find it helpful to alternate certain holidays each year.